Biographies Characteristics Analysis

 "for developments in semiconductor technology"

-Born in 1930 in Vitebsk, Belarus, full cavalier of the Order of Merit for the Fatherland.
+Born in 1930 in Vitebsk, Belarus, full holder of the Order of Merit for the Fatherland.

 Alexey Alekseevich Abrikosov